chintanbanugaria/92five/README.md

 * Grant writing permission to app/storage, assets/uploads and assets/images/profilepics, app/config/app.php, app/config/database.php, app/config/92five.php and app/config/mail.php
 * Navigate to the /install to start the wizard and follow the instruction

-# For any help / quries / errors please visit forums.92fiveapp.com #
+# For any help / queries / errors please visit forums.92fiveapp.com #